Opel Rekord P2: Engines

 Unlike the modern bodywork, the 1,488 cc ohv four-cylinder water-cooled engine was very little changed since it had first been offered in the Opel Olympia back in 1937.
 The claimed power for this engine had been increased in 1959, while it still powered the previous Rekord, to 50 PS at 3,900 rpm, and this remained the power unit for the entry level Rekord P2 throughout its production run.

 The 1,680 cc engine offering 55 PS at 4000 rpm, which had also first been seen in the predecessor model in 1959, was also available from the outset in the Rekord P2.
 For those specifying the more comfortable "L" version of the car, from June 1962 the company also offered a 60 PS "S" engine supported by a compression ratio increased from 7.25:1 to 8.0:1, a carburetor diameter increased from 30 mm to 36 mm and, for the first time in a Rekord, the requirement for customers to use premium grade (increased octane) fuel.

 Transmission and running gear

 The Rekord P2 took its three-speed all-synchromesh transmission from its predecessor, along with the column mounted gear lever through which it was controlled.
 However, the P2 was also the first Rekord on which, as an option, buyers could specify a four-speed all-synchromesh transmission, still controlled using a column mounted gear lever.

-The P2 was offered with an "Olymat" automatic clutch provided by Fichel & Sachs.
-The system was broadly similar to the Fichel & Sachs "Saxomat" automatic clutch beginning to be offered at this time by other German automakers.
+The P2 was offered with an "Olymat" automatic clutch provided by Fichtel & Sachs.
+The system was broadly similar to the Fichtel & Sachs "Saxomat" automatic clutch beginning to be offered at this time by other German automakers.

 Other principal mechanical elements on the P2 such as the suspension and steering systems were also lifted largely unchanged from the Rekord P1.